SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.2_I-DOCSIS.md

 #### New map dashboards added [ID_39319]

-Several new dashboards have been added to the solution, which will show a map of the passive device information associated with the selected entity.
+New dashboards titled *03.
+CPE MAP* have been added to the solution, which will show a map of the passive device information associated with the selected entity.
 These maps can be accessed from the Dashboard module or via a new dashboard link on the Overview page when the selected entity is opened from the Topology app.

 The new maps are available for the following levels: